 The Langham, London, over 150 years of heritage

-The Langham continues to captivate today and is celebrating its 150th year with the opening of a Regent Wing with Deluxe Rooms for guests who prefer a more private stay, a new 6 bedroom suite, The Sterling Suite and an extravagant new Langham Club Lounge.
+The Langham continues to captivate today and is truly a London icon, with the 6 bedroom Sterling Suite and an extravagant Langham Club Lounge.

 Prepare to be amazed and whisked away by The Langham, London as you enter through the doors and walk into over 150 years of history.

 The Langham, London, Europe's first "Grand Hotel," opened on June 10th, 1865.
 Amongst those at the hotel’s grand opening were the Prince of Wales and much of Victorian high society.

 The Langham, London became well-known for its one-of-a-kind indulgences.
 Electric lights, hydraulic lifts, air conditioning, and other extraordinary innovations revolutionised the luxury hotel experience.
 No surprise that it was also the favoured venue for royalty, artists, and musicians from around the world.

 A hotel fit for an emperor.
 Louis Napoleon III spent much of his enforced exile from France at The Langham, London.

 Charles Dickens noted in his London guide that The Langham, charged 14/6d (72½p) for a bedroom, breakfast with coffee and cold meat, dinner with soup and joint of meat.
 The Langham was the most expensive hotel meal to be had in London, but for large dinner parties there was nowhere else to go, claimed Dickens.

 The Langham celebrated its silver jubilee and was immortalised in writing by Sir Arthur Conan Doyle, a frequent hotel guest, using it as the setting for several Sherlock Holmes stories.